-In 1991 for example, an Italian made Manta mine laid by Iraqi forces that cost the princely sum of $25,000, put a billion Dollar US Navy Aegis destroyer, the USS Princeton, out of action.
+In 1991 for example, an Italian-made Manta mine laid by Iraqi forces that cost the princely sum of $25,000, put a billion Dollar US Navy Aegis destroyer, the USS Princeton, out of action.
 On the same day, the USS Tripoli was very nearly sunk by another.
-In Iraq, the delay caused by mines to making Umm Qasr operable was considerable.
+In Iraq, the delay caused by mines to make Umm Qasr operable was considerable.

 Whether the objective is to clear mines for safe passage of ships offshore or in support of a port opening or amphibious operation the equipment used is likely to be the same.